sillsdev/web-xforge/README.md

 ### Gitflow

-We use [Gitflow](http://nvie.com/posts/a-successful-git-branching-model/) with two modifications:
+We use [Gitflow](http://nvie.com/posts/a-successful-git-branching-model/) with some modifications:

-- Our `live` branch is the the Gitflow `master` production branch.
 - Our `master` branch is the Gitflow `develop` development branch.
 All pull requests go against `master`.
+- Our `qa` branch is similar to a Gitflow `release` branch.
+- Our `live` branch is the the Gitflow `master` production branch.

 If you are working on a site _Beta_ then it looks like normal Gitflow and pull requests go against the relevant site development branch.